jcaip/jcaip.github.io/log.md

 ```

 looks like ~4minutes for 1000 batches -> approximtely 68 million / 400 * 4 minuts ~= 11 hours, which is what is descibed in the paper.

+Ran into a problem with zero  lenght vectors, so i just added in a try catch/.

+Maybe want a way to resume training?

+Basically my desktop is a little too jank to run right now, so I'm moving to cloud solutions - but that means I need to set up my laptop appropriately.

+Ugh I hate this, wish I had a good setup already.
+Probably just going to wait for GCP